VS

 Murata vs Butler stats

-Steven Butler made his way to the ring with a record of 28 wins, 1 loss and 1 draw, with 24 of those wins by knock out.
+Steven Butler made his way to the ring with a record of 28 wins, 1 loss and 1 draw, with 24 of those wins by knockout.

 Ryota Murata was the older man by 10 years, at 34 years old.

-Butler had 3-inch reach advantage.
+Butler had a 3-inch reach advantage.

 Steven Butler was ranked number 8 by the WBA in the 160lb division.